 Go to Text

-Ctrl+N 3 times
+Control+N 3 times

 This navigation command lets you quickly find and navigate to any text in source and textual files of your solution.
 Besides files of supported languages, you can locate text in any text files in your solution.
 This command generally works much faster that Visual Studio's native Find in Files command, but as a downside, it does not support regular expressions.

-By default, navigation to text is integrated into Search Everywhere Ctrl+N — ReSharper will show textual occurrences matching the query string in the end of the results list, after all matching types, symbols, and files.
+By default, navigation to text is integrated into Search Everywhere Control+N — ReSharper will show textual occurrences matching the query string in the end of the results list, after all matching types, symbols, and files.
 You can disable this behavior by clearing Integrate Go to Text into Search Everywhere on the page of ReSharper options.

 Note that this command works in global scope, that is you do not need to bring your focus to the editor to invoke it.

-To navigate to a text occurrence in code and textual files
+Navigate to a text occurrence in code and textual files

 In the Find text popup that appears, start typing text you want to find.
 As you type, the lookup list narrows down, suggesting entries that match the entered text.